Improving livelihoods in Cameroon’s cotton basin through sus-tainable agricultural practices

 Co-funded by: European Union

-Lead executing agency: Ministry of Agriculture and Rural Development (MINADER)
+Lead executing agency: The Ministry of Agriculture and Rural Development (MINADER)

 Overall term: 2020 to 2024

-- The promotion of land tenure security and sustainable land management, which aims to ensure the regulated and secure use of land, pasture, water and forest resources in eight selected municipalities.
-The ultimate goal is to prevent conflicts, promote investment, sustainably increase productivity in agriculture and livestock and generate higher incomes.
+- Promote land tenure security and sustainable land management, by ensuring the regulated and secure use of land, pasture, water and forest resources in some eight selected municipalities.
+The goal is to prevent conflicts, promote investment, sustainably increase productivity in agriculture and livestock and generate higher incomes.

-- Facilitating access to financing for producers and breeders and promote entrepreneurship.
+- Facilitate access to financing for producers and breeders and promote entrepreneurship.

-- Improving productivity and sustainability of cotton, rotational food crops and livestock farming by considering climate effects.
-This field of action also includes the digitalisation of information-sharing and capacity-building for producer and breeder organisations.
+- Improve the productivity and sustainability of cotton, rotational food crops and livestock farming by considering climate effects.
+In addition, it promotes the digitalisation of information-sharing and capacity-building for producer and breeder organisations.

-- Providing agro-pastoral vocational training to extend the range of vocational training courses in line with the needs of the agriculture and livestock sector.
+- Provide agro-pastoral vocational training and broaden vocational training offers to meet the needs of the agriculture and livestock sector.
 This will improve the employability of young people and improve the capacities of vocational schools in terms of gender and digitalisation.